jlabon2/PSUpdateMgr/README.md

 # PSUpdateMgr - GUI for PSWindowsUpdate

-A front end for the PSWindowsUpdate module that allows deployment to chosen computer groups from a WSUS server.
+A frontend for the PSWindowsUpdate module that allows patch deployment to chosen computer groups generated from a WSUS server.
 Fully multithreaded and supports logging and muti-client remote connections using RDCMan.

 <b>Usage</b>
 ![Alt text](web/PUM-Settings.png "Settings")